In addition to overseeing the university's visual identity program, PAGES offers planning

 Pick-up and Delivery

-You may drop off your copy jobs with a completed Duplicating Request form or send them through campus mail.
+You may drop off your copy jobs or send them through campus mail.
 Work hours are 8:30 a.m. to 4:30 p.m. on weekdays.
-You may drop off jobs or pick up completed work by entering the Central Services on the west end of the building.
-If you want your finished work delivered, be sure to mark it on the Duplicating Request form.
+You may drop off jobs or pick up completed work by entering the Central Services building on the west end of the building.
+If you want your finished work delivered, be sure to let us know.
 Depending on student availability, most jobs can be delivered immediately upon completion; larger jobs may take additional time.
-Please let us know your needs, and PAGES will meet them.

 Clarion University's policy on copyrighted material prohibits unauthorized or illegal copying or duplicating in any form unless it is covered by fair use provisions of the Copyright Act of 1976 or written permission has been obtained.
 This includes both written and illustrated materials, commercial cartoons, comic strips, works of art, drawings, and photographs in newsletters or other publications prepared for general distribution.